artemyakovenko28/Tree/README.md

 3. search for items based on filters
 4. iterating over the tree according to different iteration strategies.
 See more about iteration strategies
 <a href="https://en.wikipedia.org/wiki/Tree_traversal">here</a>
+5. used patterns:
+    - iterator
+    - template method

 ## Building info
 Open bash shell <br/>